• Skip to primary navigation

 When people talk about cloud gaming, they imagine a Steam-like service that can stream a huge library of PC games to you, no expensive hardware necessary.
 The entire idea behind cloud gaming is that all you need is a strong internet connection, and you can play the latest AAA titles on your old Dell laptop from 2014.

-In a way, cloud gaming services can currently do that, but they’re falling behind in meeting expectations – and this may be in part to the way that Google hyped its own Google Stadia service.
+In a way, cloud gaming services can currently do that, but they’re falling behind in meeting expectations – and this may be in part to how Google hyped its own Google Stadia service.

-When Google unveiled its Stadia service at the Game Developers Conference last year, they touted a lot of fancy features.
+When Google unveiled its Stadia service at the Game Developers Conference last year, they touted many fancy features.
 During the keynote, Google demonstrated how you could be watching gameplay content from YouTube, click a “Play Now” button, and the game will instantly launch in the Stadia service for you to play.

 That feature was missing from Google Stadia’s launch, along with several other notable features.
 Google has a “gradual rollout” approach to its Stadia features and has significantly updated the platform throughout 2020 so that it’s much better than it was at launch, but it still faces numerous criticisms.

-For starters, the Google Stadia library is relatively lacking, with only around 50 game titles available for purchase.
+The Google Stadia library is relatively lacking for starters, with only around 50 game titles available for purchase.
 Google will increase this number to around 130 throughout the rest of the year.
 I italicized ‘purchase’ because that’s a key criticism of Google Stadia.

 Cloud gaming technology was expected to be a Netflix-style model, where you pay a monthly subscription and then have access to a library of games.
 But having to pay a subscription for the service and still buy the games at full price is really asking a lot of gamers.